secretsystems/discord-dero-bot/README.md

 # discord-dero-bot

 This example demonstrates how to utilize the secret-discord-server's secret_pong_bot with DERO functions built in.

 Such as message components, buttons, modals and pongs to user !pings; while also demonstrating ChatGPT's helpful bot, and DERO's wallet API functionality for its permissionless, private by default, cryptocurrency.

+This project is under active development, so have fun with that.
+I am a terrible coder, so have fun with that.
+And I really enjoyed making this project for my friends on discord... so... have... fun.

 **Join [Secret Discord Server](https://discord.gg/GM5mY2t7Wg) Discord chat channel for support.**

-This project is under active development, so have fun with that.
+And with that...

 ## Build